 Common street names for the drug include dope, horse, smack, and junk.
 Heroin users take this drug by injecting, smoking, or snorting it.
 Additionally, some heroin users mix the drug with crack cocaine to make a concoction called a “speedball.”

 Worth noting is the link between opioid medications and heroin.
 Roughly 80% of all Americans who use heroin admit to abusing prescription opioid medicines before beginning their descent into heroin abuse.

 What are the Effects of Heroin?

 Heroin works similarly to opioid medications like OxyContin and Vicodin.
 Heroin converts back to its original form–morphine–when it enters the brain.
 Once there, it binds to opioid receptors primarily on the cells that are responsible for feelings of pain and pleasure.
-Some of these opioid receptors are also found in the brain stem, a system that controls several integral body functions.
-These include blood pressure, sexual arousal, and the basic act of breathing.
+Some of these opioid receptors are also in the brain stem, a system that controls several integral body functions.
+These include blood pressure, sexual arousal, and the essential act of breathing.

 Possible long-term side effects of heroin abuse include:

 - Imbalances in the neuronal and hormonal systems of the body

 - Inability to control or regulate behavior